asterizk/mock-json-server/README.md

-# 🧪 Flask Mock JSON Server
+# 🧪 Mock JSON Server

-A simple Flask-based mock server that serves JSON responses from files, based on the request path and method.
+A simple mock server that serves JSON responses from files, based on the request path and method.
 Designed to quickly prototype APIs or test clients without implementing backend logic.

 ## 📋 Features